learn-co-curriculum/react-hooks-components-basics/README.md

 ## Summary

 **React components:**
-  - Are modular, reusable, and enable a 'templating' like functionality
+  - are modular, reusable, and enable a 'templating' like functionality
   - help us organize our user interfaces _functionality_ and _presentation_
   - enable us to think about each piece in isolation, improving our ability to assert structure on increasingly complex programs